-Our liquidity risk with financial instruments is minimal as excess cash is invested with a Canadian financial institution in governmentbacked securities or bank-backed guaranteed investment certificates.
+Our liquidity risk with financial instruments is minimal as excess cash is invested with a Canadian financial institution in government-backed securities or bank-backed guaranteed investment certificates.

-Our fiscal 2020 budget to carry out our plan of operations is approximately \$900,000 as disclosed in our Plan of Operations section above and in our 20-F annual report under Item 4.B - Information on Xtra-Gold - Business Overview".
+Our fiscal 2024 budget to carry out our plan of operations is approximately \$2,350,000 as disclosed in our Plan of Operations section above and in our 20-F annual report under Item 4.B - Information on Xtra-Gold - Business Overview".
 These expenditures are subject to change if management decides to scale back or accelerate operations.
-We believe that we are adequately capitalized to achieve our operating plan for fiscal 2020.
+We believe that we are adequately capitalized to achieve our operating plan for fiscal 2024.
 However, our losses raise substantial doubt about our ability to continue as a going concern.
-Our auditors have issued an explanatory paragraph in their audit opinion for the year end December 31, 2019.
+Although alluvial gold sales have contributed significantly to the Company, this funding source is nearly depleted and cannot be relied on as a source of future funding.